Spin Hall effect in heavy ion collisions: Introduction

+In this work, we shall study TSHE~\eqref{SHE} in hot and dense nuclear matter created in heavy-ion collisions.
+The spin polarization induced by vorticity $\vec{\o}$ and magnetic field in heavy-ion collisions has attracted much experimental~\cite{STAR:2017ckg,Niida:2018hfw,Adam:2018ivw,Adam:2019srw,Acharya:2019ryw,Acharya:2019vpe,Zhou:2019lun} and theoretical efforts~\cite{Gao:2012ix,Becattini:2013fla,Fang:2016vpj,Pang:2016igs,Becattini:2017gcx,Florkowski:2019qdp,Liu:2019krs,Weickgenannt:2020aaf,Fu:2021pok}~(see Refs.~\cite{Kharzeev:2015znc,Bzdak:2019pkr,Becattini:2020ngo,Gao:2020vbh} for reviews).
 TSHE is different from the generation of spin polarization induced by fluid vorticity $\vec{\o}$.
-Let us assume for the moment, for the sake of discussion, that the unperturbed medium is isotropic and at rest.
+To see such difference, let us assume for the sake of discussion, that $\s^{T,\mu}$ only depends on $p=|\vp|$.
 We then have from Eq.~\eqref{SHE}, $\int_{\vp}\sP^{{\rm SHE}}=0$, meaning TSHE does not generate net polarization after the average over the momentum.
 In Ref.~\cite{1971JETPL..13..467D} where the notion of spin current is originally introduced, spin current is described by a tensor ${\cal S}^{ij}$.
 The first index of ${\cal S}^{ij}$ indicates the direction of flow, while the second one indicates which component of the spin is flowing, i.e., ${\cal S}^{ij}\propto\int_{\vp}p^{i} \sP^{j} $.
 Eq.~\eqref{SHE} then implies $S^{ij}\propto \epsilon^{ijk}\,F_{k}$, the generation of spin current.
 In contrast, in the same setting, turning on a vorticity will simply induce a net polarization $\propto \vec{\o}$, but will not induce spin current $S^{ij}$.

-In this letter, we shall propose the following measurement for thermally-induced spin Hall current~\eqref{SHE} in hot and dense nuclear matter created in heavy-ion collisions.
-We shall not consider the current induced by the electric field as its life is quite short in heavy-ion collisions, see Refs.~\cite{Csernai:2018yok,Sheng:2019kmk} for related studies.
-Our proposal relies on two elements.
-The first is made by noting in fireball created in those collisions, both temperature and baryon chemical potential gradient can be sizable.
-The second element is that the average differential spin polarization vector of $\Lambda$ and $\bar{\Lambda}$, $P^{i}_{\pm}(\phi_{p})$, as a function of azimuthal angle $\phi_{p}$ are measured experimentally to good precision through the angular distribution of the decay daughters of $\Lambda,\bar{\Lambda}$~\cite{Adam:2019srw}.
-According to Eq.~\eqref{SHE}, the induced local spin polarization $\sP$ projected into the transverse plane will feature a dipole pattern, see Fig.~\ref{fig:demo}.
-We then propose to use the first Fourier coefficients of $P^{i}_{\pm}(\phi_{p})$ ($i=x,y$) to probe the resulting spin current (see also Ref.~\cite{Xia:2018tes}):

-The first Fourier harmonics of produced hadrons in heavy-ion collisions, i.e., ``directed flow'', are employed to measure the flow of those hadrons.
-Motivated by this, we will refer $a^{i}_{1,\pm},v^{i}_{1,\pm}$ as \textit{``directed spin flow''}.
+Therefore, the study of TSHE complements the existing work on the vorticity effects.